-The SQL LAG is one of the Analytic functions, which is exactly opposite to LEAD.
-This lag function allows you to access the data from a previous row without using any SELF JOIN.
+The SQL Server LAG function is one of the Analytic functions that act precisely opposite to LEAD.
+It allows you to access the data or value from a previous row without using any SELF JOIN.
+This SQL LAG function is beneficial in comparing the current row value with its previous row.

 SQL LAG Function Syntax

-The basic syntax of the SQL LAG is as shown below:
+The basic syntax of the SQL LAG function is as shown below:

-- Scalar Expression: It can be a Column, expression, or Subquery that returns a single value.
+- Scalar Expression: It can be a Column Name, expression, or Subquery from which you want to retrieve the previous value.
+It returns a single value.

-- Offset: Please define the number of rows you want to move backward.
-For example, If it is 3, then it will select the 3rd previous row (-3) as a result — Use Column, Subquery, or any expression that returns a single value.
+- Offset_Value (Optional): Please define the number of rows you want to move or look backward from the current row.
+The default value = 1, so the SQL LAG function retrieves the previous row value.
+For example, if the Offset is 3, it looks back at three rows and will select the 3rd previous row (-3) value as a result set.
+Use a Column, Subquery, or any expression that returns a single value.

-- Order_By_Clause: This is used to sort the Partitioned data.
+- Order_By_Clause: Please specify the column name to sort the partitioned data in Ascending or Descending order.
 Please refer to Order By Clause in SQL Server.

-- Partition_By_Clause: It separates the Selected records into partitions.
+- Partition_By_Clause: It separates the Selected records result set into partitions based on the given column.
+For instance, partition employees by department name.

-- If you specified the Partition By Clause, the SQL Server LAG function starts picking the previous rows in each partition.
+- If you specify the Partition By Clause, the SQL Server LAG function works independently within each partition.
+It starts picking the previous rows in each partition and does the same for other partitions.

-- If you haven’t specified the Partition By, it will consider all rows as a single partition.
+- If the partition By clause is not specified, the LAG function will consider all table rows as a single partition.

 SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales]) OVER (ORDER BY [YearlyIncome]) AS CompareSale FROM [Employee]

-As you can see, the SQL lag function returned NULL as output for the 1st record.
-It’s because there is no previous row for that record (it is the first record indeed)
+As you can see, the SQL LAG function returned NULL as output for the 1st record.
+It’s because there is no previous row for that record (it is the first record, indeed).
+The second record of the CompareSale column is the first-row value of the Sales column.

 SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales], 1, 0) OVER (ORDER BY [YearlyIncome]) AS CompareSale FROM [Employee]

-Now you can see that the lag function is replacing the NULL value with 0.
+You can see that the LAG function is replacing the CompareSale column NULL value with 0.
 Please refer to the LEAD and SELF JOIN articles.

 SELECT [FirstName] + ' ' + [LastName] AS [Full Name] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales], 1, 0) OVER ( PARTITION BY [Occupation] ORDER BY [YearlyIncome] ) AS SaleCompare FROM [Employee]

-If you see, for the 1st, 5th, 9th, and 13th records, the Lag function is assigned 0 because there are no previous records within that partition.
+If you see, for the 1st, 5th, 9th, and 13th records, the SQL LAG function is assigned 0 because there are no previous records within that partition.
+If you remove the default value, those 0’s will replace by NULLs.

 Let us see what happens when we change the SQL LAG Function offset value from 1 to 2 and the default value to 100.